 Step 2: Online application

-Victoria uses an online application for both admission as a doctoral student and to apply for a Victoria doctoral scholarship.
+Victoria University of Wellington uses an online application for both admission as a doctoral student and to apply for a Victoria Doctoral Scholarship.
 This application (Communityforce) allows you to complete all required documentation including referee requests via a dashboard.
 The dashboard must be 100% complete (showing all green) before you can submit your application.

 Step 3: Prepare your expression of interest

 Successful doctoral research makes original and significant contributions to knowledge and prepares graduates to undertake further research or to apply their advanced skills.
 Victoria University of Wellington doctoral candidates begin with up to 12 months of provisional registration.
 During this period, each candidate works under supervision to develop and write a full research proposal, which is a formal document designed to clarify the parameters of the doctoral project and situate it in the context of relevant international scholarship.

 In many cases, the precise focus of candidates’ research changes from their initial ideas.
 There can also be restrictions on what can be studied, due to funding considerations, or compliance with local requirements such as provisions for access to Antarctica, human ethics requirements, consultation with Māori.
 This is why we do not require a research proposal from you now.
 Instead, we ask you to provide a clear overview of the nature of your intended study, you will need to specifically address the following questions:

 - What specific issue or question are you interested in studying?